-SA objectives Site criteria questions Major positive Minor positive Uncertain (?) or Minor negative Major negative ++ positive + No impact (0) - 13.
-Natural Will it meet the Improves Uncertain Site adjacent Results in Environment, biodiversity net gain underused or open space, partial or Biodiversity requirements? undervalued or biodiversity or complete loss and Blue-Green open space designated of open space, Infrastructure Will it result in a loss of No impact site of nature biodiversity, To increase all or part of or impact on Provide 10% conservation existing biodiversity a designated site of open space on It is expected interest habitats, Tree levels and nature conservation existing that a site Preservation protect and interest? brownfield would create Results in the Orders, enhance blue- land at least 10% loss of woodland or green Is the site adjacent to a biodiversity hedgerows designated infrastructure designated site of nature net gain and trees site of nature and the natural conservation interest? conservation environment.
-Will it involve the loss of interest existing habitats or trees/ hedgerows/woodland or loss of connectivity?
-Will the site include the provision of on-site or off- site open space?
+SA objectives Site criteria questions Major positive ++ Minor positive + Uncertain (?) or No impact (0) Minor negative Major negative 13.
+Natural Environment, Biodiversity and Blue-Green Infrastructure To increase biodiversity levels and protect and enhance blue- green infrastructure and the natural environment.
+Will it meet the biodiversity net gain requirements?
+Will it result in a loss of all or part of or impact on a designated site of nature conservation interest?
+Is the site adjacent to a designated site of nature conservation interest?
+Will it involve the loss of existing habitats or trees/ hedgerows/woodland or loss of connectivity?
+Will the site include the provision of on-site or offsite open space?
 Will the site involve the loss of existing open space?
 Will the site improve the underused or undervalued open space?
+Improves underused or undervalued open space Provide 10% open space on existing brownfield land Uncertain or No impact It is expected that a site would create at least 10% biodiversity net gain Site adjacent open space, biodiversity or designated site of nature conservation interest Results in the loss of hedgerows and trees Results in partial or complete loss of open space, biodiversity, existing habitats, Tree Preservation Orders, woodland or designated site of nature conservation interest

 SA objectives Site criteria questions Major Minor Uncertain (?)
 Minor Major

 positive positive or negative negative

 ++ + No impact (0) -

 14. Landscape Will it have an adverse Would Uncertain Would not Would have

 To protect and impact on local conserve, conserve, an adverse

 enhance the landscape character? enhance or or enhance or impact on

 landscape restore the restore the local

 character.
 Will it conserve, enhance features and No impact features and landscape

-or restore the features characteristics - characteristics character
+or restore the features characteristics characteristics character

 and characteristics of the of the of the

 landscape in the present landscape in landscape in

 form? the present the present

 form form

 Will it create a new

 landscape character?